tamberg/microbit-intro/README.md

 Use a second Micro:bit running the sender code above.

+Make sure to use the same <a href="https://makecode.microbit.org/reference/radio/set-group">group</a> for both.

 ## External Button (w/ 3V)
 Connect an external button to Pin *2* and *3V*.